cagefigter/windows-reg-tweaks/Known Windows Issue.md

-﻿The following known issues are currently present in Windows 1803 (Spring Creators Update aka April Update).
+The following known issues are currently present in Windows 1803 (Spring Creators Update aka April Update).
 Before you submit any bug or feature request I expect that you read this document in order to get a short overview of what is broken and what can be manually fixed or needs an update (file changes).

 The document is provides 'as is' and is not designed to explain every little 'fart', moreover it's designed to show quickly what are the 'urgent' things which are (as time of writing) considerably broken or needing a fix.